-Lawmakers probed the Board of Audit and Inspection amid suspicions the organization had been filing favorable audit reports for the controversial and hugely expensive four rivers restoration project, which was the pet project of former President Lee Myung-bak.
+Lawmakers are probing the Board of Audit and Inspection amid suspicions the organization has been filing favorable audit reports for the controversial and hugely expensive four rivers restoration project, which was the pet project of former president Lee Myung-bak.

-Lawmakers also continued to quiz officials about the Park administration's promised pension program.
+Lawmakers will also continue to quiz officials about the Park administration's promised pension program.

 All senior citizens aged 65 or above were to receive a monthly allowance of 187 U.S. dollars, but the plan was scaled back to providing a monthly allowance of between 94 to 187 dollars to only the poorest 70 percent.

-Meanwhile, lawmakers also questioned Unification Minister Rhoo Kihl-jae about the administration's North Korea policies.
+The Foreign Affairs and Unification Standing Committee is also questioning Unification Minister Rhoo Kihl-jae Tuesday on the administration's North Korea policies.